 "I liked him as a person but the churches here had told us that JFK in office meant the Pope would run the country.
 I was horrified by his murder, of course, but it was kind of a gift and cheered in the DFW (Dallas-Fort Worth) area.
 Just week before, UN Ambassador Adlai Stevenson was spit upon in Dallas amid cries to "Get out of the U.N."
 (Jim Marrs)i

-These bold claims and hearsay do not substantiate the many ideas Marrs presents.
-He determined a conspiracy occurred without a substantial amount of decisive evidence in 1974.
+These bold claims and hearsay do not substantiate the many ideas Marrs presents and he is determined a conspiracy occurred without a substantial amount of decisive evidence in nineteen seventy-four.
 He taught a class on the subject before the evidence revealed during the House Select Committee on Assassinations was even a consideration.
-Marrs unfortunately seeks to use the vote in a class he taught as confirmation of his ideas.
-They fail to do so, additionally the claim fails to account for his influence and control of information his students received.
-It overlooks his bias and students desire to do well in his class.
+Marrs unfortunately seeks to use the vote in a class he taught as confirmation of his ideas and it fails to do so.
+Additionally, the claim neglects to account for his influence and control of information his students received, his seeming bias, and students desire to do well in his class.

 C. A. A. Savastano